 I love a good glass of wine with dinner.
 Italy’s wine regions are packed full of vineyards.
-There are 20 wine regions in Italy so you’re bound to be traveling near one of them.
+There are 20 wine regions in Italy, so you’re bound to be traveling near one of them.
 You can take an organized vineyard tour, which always includes a tasting.
 Buying wine at the grocery store in Italy is also ridiculously cheap, so having a nightly glass (or bottle) of wine is easy to do on any budget.

 While I’m on the subject of dress-up, the leather boots and purses in Florence, along with an emerging fashion scene, will satisfy any shopaholic’s urge.
 There are great little boutiques with unique items and also plenty of street vendors to peruse.
 Gucci, Prada, and a thousand other designers make their home in Italy.
 You’ll find everything you want.
-Make extra space in your bag for all the chic clothes you’ll be impressing your friends with back home.
+Make extra space in your bag for all the chic clothes you’ll impress your friends with back home.

 Italy is a little taste of heaven for female travelers.
 While I love the art and architecture in Italy, there’s also the sexy men, comfort food and drink, and elaborate events that round out the reasons why every woman should indulge in a trip to Italy.